French and Italian | College of Liberal Arts

 The Program

-The Italian Studies Graduate Program at the University of Texas at Austin is a broad-based, interdisciplinary program designed to offer students maximum flexibility in course selection, research, scholary concentration, and pedagogical training.
+The Italian Studies Graduate Program at the University of Texas at Austin is a broad-based, interdisciplinary program designed to offer students maximum flexibility in course selection, research, scholarly concentration, and pedagogical training.
 Housed in the Department of French and Italian but integrally drawing on faculty with specializations in Italian Studies from across the university, the program leads to both the Master of Arts and Doctor of Philosophy degrees, with the M.A. conceived as a step toward the Ph.D. rather than as a terminal professional degree.

 Core courses in Italian studies are taught by the expertise of faculty members Douglas Biow (Renaissance literary and cultural history), Paola Bonifazio, (film and media studies, postwar Italian culture), Rebecca Falkoff (modern Italian Studies, comparative Literature and theory, environmental and medical humanities), Valerie McGuire (modern Italian history and culture, postcolonial studies, Mediterranean Studies studies), and Cinzia Russi (Italian and Romance linguistics, history of the language).